 - Your general health and level of fitness

 The stage of your cancer means how advanced it is or how widely it has spread.
-Cancer of the pancreas is very difficult to treat.
 Many of these cancers are not diagnosed until the cancer is quite advanced and so may not be curable.
 As with many types of cancer, the earlier the cancer is diagnosed, the easier it is to get it under control and possibly cure it.

 Some types of pancreatic cancer are less likely to come back after surgery.
 They are not as fast growing and so less likely to spread than other types.
 Cystic tumours and some endocrine pancreatic cancers are more likely to be curable with surgery.

 Your general health and fitness matter because an operation to remove pancreatic cancer is major surgery.
 You need to be fit enough to get through it.
 Age is one factor in fitness, but obviously people vary a lot.
 Your doctor will not make a decision based only on your age.

 You will be looked after by a multidisciplinary team.
 The team is made up of various health professionals who work together to plan how best to manage your treatment and care.
 The team includes specialist surgeons, doctors who specialise in chemotherapy and radiotherapy (oncologists), specialist nurses, psychologists, dieticians and other health professionals.
 They will discuss with you the possible treatments you could have and how they may affect you.